eye-division/lucytennyson-yoga/classes.md

 **NEW CLASS** starts Monday 29th October.
 6 - 7pm family friendly yoga at Larkmead School, Abingdon.
 All welcome including under-16s.
 Drop me an email if you are interested in joining us, or drop in.
 Special price for a parent and young person coming together &pound;14.
 Drop in &pound;8 per person.

 7.30pm - 8.45pm Evening class -&nbsp; hatha flow yoga, all levels, come and stretch out and nourish both body and mind at the end of the day.
 Chance to try some stronger and deeper stretches.
-Performance Studio, Larkmead School, **Abingdon**. *A good place to start, with ages from 13 to 70+ and large roomy studio.&nbsp; Drop in welcome.
-Please email me before coming, as the class is nearly full.&nbsp; There may be the possibility of starting a new, earlier class at 5.45pm, please email if you are interested.*
+Performance Studio, Larkmead School, **Abingdon**. *A good place to start, with ages from 13 to 70+ and large roomy studio.&nbsp; Drop in welcome. *

 #### **TUESDAY**